All Things Umphreys > Frequently Asked Questions

 How is this version of ATU different from the previous one?

 Answer: The original setlist file was an HTML and text file and served as the foundation for ATU version 1, which moved all of the setlist data into a relational database.
 Over time, the code powering ATU version 1 began to show its age.
-It was based on PHP 5 and relied on functions and methods that are no longer supported and are certain not best practice.
-This version of ATU is based on Songfish, a setlist engine written by the same author.
+ATU version 2 is written by Adam Scheinberg.
+It was originally based on Songfish, but was ultimately forked into a customized product called UMbase.

 What happened to all the "Jimmy Stewarts"?